MIRI Optics and Focal Plane

 Optically, the instrument is divided into 2 channels: (1) an imager channel (MIRIM), with one detector array, and (2) a spectrometer channel (medium resolution spectroscopy, MRS) where light is further subdivided into long and short wavelength modules that each have a detector array.

 MIRI's pick-off mirror, in front of the JWST optical telescope assembly focal plane, directs the MIRI field of view towards the imager.
 A small fold mirror adjacent to the imager light path picks off the small (up to 6.6'' × 7.7'') field of view of the spectrometer.
-A second fold in the spectrometer optical path is used to select either the light from the telescope or from the MIRI calibration system.
+A second fold in the spectrometer optical path is used to select either the light from the telescope or from the MIRI internal calibration source.

 Figure 2.
 MIRI optical architecture